 - Have fun and play with good sportsmanship!
 We expect all of our Urban Rec participants to have a “Fun First” attitude about this unique sporting opportunity.
 There is an emphasis on the players knowing the rules and managing their own actions on the court.
 Sportsmanship, fun and being social are number one at Urban Rec and we hope to see that exhibited by all of our participants!

 - To be eligible to play in the league all participants must have signed an online waiver with Urban Rec.
-Players that do not sign an online waiver will not be issued membership keytags and are not permitted to participate.
+Players that do not sign an online waiver will not be permitted to participate.
 Team captains that do not fill out the online team roster will have their team removed from the schedule until they do so and all players have signed the waiver.
 Team captains are responsible for ensuring that all participants for their team are eligible to participate.

 - Playoffs Eligibility – all players must have played a minimum of 2 games over the regular season to be eligible to play in the playoffs.
 A team using an ineligible player will automatically forfeit the playoff game if the game has begun and that player has played in the game at that point.
 If a player shows up that is not on the team roster, they will not be allowed to play regardless if they played or subbed during the regular season.
 All players must be on the roster and indicate they have read the online waiver even if they are subs.

 - Prior to your game, please double-check the online league schedule for your game times.
 If your team is late and not ready to go when the whistle blows to start the match, then you will lose playing time.
 A match will consist of two 25-minute halves.